Find a Qualified Attorney Near You

 Employment and Immigration

 For more information, refer to the federal employment eligibility verification rules and the requirements for Form I-9.
-In the state of New Jersey, workers must be authorized to work in the United States.
+In New Jersey, workers must be authorized to work in the United States.
 They must have a green card, also known as a lawful permanent resident status.

 New Jersey E-Verify Requirements